Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     **Cost:** **2 :material-bomb: :material-bomb: Cordite Charge(s)**{ .calc }

 _**Sticky Web** <br>*Level 5+ Rogue*_
 :   On impact, sticky white coating covers a **20-foot :aoe-square: Square**.
-Any creature that starts its turn in the square, or enters the area during its turn must succeed on a **:d20-save: DEX Save**{ .d20 } or have the ^^Restrained^^ condition.
+Any creature that starts its turn in the square, or enters the area during its turn must succeed on a **:d20-save: DEX Save**{ .d20 } or have the **Restrained**{ .cond } condition.
 Affected creature can take an **:rsc-a: Action**{ .rsc } to STR or DEX Save, ending the effect on success.
 This coating dissolves after 1 minute.
 If it takes any **:dmg-fire: Fire**{ .dmg-fire } damage, it instantly disolves.

     **Cost:** **2 :material-bomb: :material-bomb: Cordite Charge(s)**{ .calc }